inakiabt/titanium_modules/facebook/mobile/android/README.md

 	}
 });

 fb.initialize(); // the module will do nothing prior to this.
 This enabled you to set up listeners anywhere in the app

+if (!fb.loggedIn) {
+	// you want to show your login UI in this case
+	// if the user is loggedIn, just wait for the login event
+	// when you want the user to login, call fb.authorize() }
 ```

 Share Dialog